How Much Does a Bathroom Remodel Increase Home Value?

 According to Glenn, this is one of the best projects to do for the biggest return regarding a bathroom remodel increasing home value.
 But it may be a bit more expensive than the others.
 He says that updating the vanity will generally include the countertops, faucet, and sink, which can eat up a lot of your budget.

 Most homebuyers are looking for vanities that hit a comfortable height and have granite countertops, so pay close attention to your material costs.
-Further, bathroom renovations that allow partners to get ready simultaneously, particularly double-sink vanities, were on 29.6% of homeowners’ “to-renovate” lists, largely due to couples staying home more often because of the increase of remote work.
-HomeLight’s Top Agent Insights Report also reports that a double vanity was 2021’s number one desired bathroom upgrade, and 65% of surveyed agents say that this upgrade appeals to buyers.
+Further, bathroom renovations that allow partners to get ready simultaneously, particularly double-sink vanities, were on many homeowners’ “to-renovate” lists, especially if the couple is now staying home more often to work remotely.
+HomeLight’s Top Agent Insights for End of Year 2023 also reports that 92% of agents believe modernized bathrooms or kitchens make the home more appealing to buyers.

 Flooring